DustinRuetz/Documentastic/readme.md

 ## Philosophy

 Documentation is an invaluable tool in development (and, as I have found, also in life).
-The intention of this Gulp task is threefold:
+The goal of this project is as follows:

-1. To use the elegant simplicity of Markdown to write maintainable, well-formatted documentation.
+1. To use the elegant simplicity of Markdown to write maintainable, well-formatted documentation;
-1. To dynamically generate a table-of-contents (TOC) from the document's headings.
+1. To dynamically generate a table-of-contents (TOC) from the document's headings;
-1. To compile the Markdown file into a platform-agnostic HTML document.
+1. To compile the Markdown file into a platform-agnostic HTML document; and
+1. If desired, to be able to print out documentation and have it be well-formed.

 ## Features